RoboMaster-Club/Onboarding-Project-2/readme.md

 ### Part 5: Generate and Setup Project

 1. Hit the blue "Generate Code" button in the top right.
+It will give you a warning but ignore it for now.
 2. Open your generated project using **VSCode**.
 If you did everything correctly, you should see the following file structure:
    ![File Structure Image](/images/File_Structure.png)
 3. Edit the `Makefile` file and add the following lines to the very end (after where it says `# *** EOF ***`):